Suspected gunman at White House Correspondents’ Dinner raises questions about event’s security protocol

 The Secret Service checked names of hotel guests against a database of people who have arrest warrants or who may otherwise be wanted by law enforcement.
 Allen wasn’t known to law enforcement, and had not shown up on any threat databases, a federal law enforcement official told CNN.
 The firearms he bought in 2023 and 2025 were legal purchases, reflecting his lack of criminal history, the official said.

-Allen’s choice of rifle to fire as he ran in the hotel lobby suggests this wasn’t a mission that he expected to survive, the US law enforcement official said.
+Allen’s choice of shotgun to fire as he ran in the hotel lobby suggests this wasn’t a mission that he expected to survive, the US law enforcement official said.

 “This wasn’t an extended firefight mission it doesn’t seem,” the official said.

-Note: CORRECTION: This story has been corrected to reflect that the suspected gunman was carrying a shotgun, a handgun and knives.
-It has also been updated with additional information.